dead-claudia/thallium/CONTRIBUTING.md

 - This is linted with ESLint, and uses my [`isiahmeadows/commonjs` preset](https://npmjs.com/package/eslint-config-isiahmeadows) for the main code base and `isiahmeadows/es6` for the examples.

 - [CoffeeLint](http://www.coffeelint.org/) is used to lint the few CoffeeScript files littered around, mostly there for testing and examples.

+- When requiring a file, don't include the extension or `/index`, except for explicitly `./index` and `../index` (which avoids an ambiguity with Node, and `./.` is not very obvious).
+It also helps keep the `require` calls a little cleaner.

 - Classes are used, but mostly as C-like structs.
 Inheritance is minimized.
 They are usually used for ADTs and grouping state, and functions are preferred for callbacks and one-off things that don't involve delaying execution.